yaping0816/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope

+ where you have the access to the variables and functions

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

+ Closure is when a function get a value from outside scope, it give the child level fuction ability to reach out a variable from a parent level scope

 ## Introduction